muratk3n/thirdwave/en/tweets/2020/week2.md

 During Iran-Iraq War both sides tied.
 So it would be reasonable to expect that Iran War would be as hard as the Iraq War.

-"Iran would be much worse (to fight against than Iran)"
+"Iran would be much worse (to fight against) than Iran"

 *2020-1-9 21:17:30*